BNasmith/PTForsyth/PTFWorkofChrist.md

 the future.
 Is my moral power so great after all, then, that, supposing I believe past things were settled in Christ's Cross, I may now feel
-I can run in my own strength ?
-Can I be perfectly confident about meeting temptation ?
+I can run in my own strength?
+Can I be perfectly confident about meeting temptation?
 Nay, we must depend daily upon the continued energy of the crucified and risen One.
 We must depend daily upon the action of that